pearcej/complex/_sources/AlgorithmAnalysis/AnAnagramDetectionExample.rst

 characters in the array from ``s2``.
 Each of the *n* positions in the array will be visited once to match a character from ``s1``.
 The number of visits then becomes the sum of the integers from 1 to *n*.
-We stated earlier that this can be written as
+We stated earlier that this can be written as:

 .. math::